-No recordable incidents were reported in February 2022.
+No recordable safety-related incidents were reported in April 2022.
 The performance metrics relating to accidents per working hour remain well within the OSHA goals for similar construction.
-The current incident statistics (through September 30, 2021) for the project are shown in Table 7, as well as where they are not applicable (NA).
+SFMTA did not provide the construction safety data for April 2022.
+The last incident statistics received from SFMTA are through December 31, 2021, and are shown in Table 8, as well as where they are not applicable (NA).

-Table 7 - Construction Safety Data
+Table 8 - Construction Safety Data

-Through September 30, 2021 Number of Incidents Incident Rate 1 Goal
+Through December 31, 2021 Number of Incidents Incident Rate 1 Goal

 Contract 1300

 OSHA Recordable Accidents 47 1.09 <3.4

 Job Transfer/Restricted Duty Incidents 0 0.00 NA

 Lost Time Incidents 11 0.25 <1.6

 Total Incidents 58 1.34 NA

 Hours Worked 8,654,940